Southsea Castle at Portsmouth

 Southsea Castle was constructed on a highly strategic point of the coast, due to the position of the sea channels at this point, no substantial ships or vessels, can approach the mouth of Portsmouth harbour without passing very close to the castle, where they could easily be fired upon by the artillery stationed there.

-Henry's famous warship the Mary Rose, housed in the Historic Dockyard, was sunk in the waters of the Solent just in front of Southsea Castle, in 1545.
+Henry's Tudor warship the Mary Rose, housed in the Historic Dockyard, was sunk in the waters of the Solent just in front of Southsea Castle in 1545, the ship was recovered from the seabed in 1982 and is now on display at Portsmouth Historic Dockyard.